fedex2118/CoalaPy/README.md

 # About Random Dataset folder

 Random_Dataset folder contains newick files that have newick trees inside of them that were generated randomly with a simpler algorithm.
 Don't use these files for generation neither plotting since the structure of these files is not the same of Coala datasets.
-Those files should be used instead for other purposes, as to test your implementations.
+Those files should be used instead for other purposes, as to test your implementations in ete-3.

 # More info